flyteorg/flyteidl/protos/docs/admin/admin.rst

    "raw_output_data_config", ":ref:`ref_flyteidl.admin.RawOutputDataConfig`", "", "Encapsulates user settings pertaining to offloaded data (i.e. Blobs, Schema, query data, etc.)."
    "max_parallelism", ":ref:`ref_int32`", "", "Controls the maximum number of tasknodes that can be run in parallel for the entire workflow.
 This is useful to achieve fairness.
 Note: MapTasks are regarded as one unit, and parallelism/concurrency of MapTasks is independent from this."
    "interruptible", ":ref:`ref_google.protobuf.BoolValue`", "", "Allows for the interruptible flag of a workflow to be overwritten for a single execution.
 Omitting this field uses the workflow's value as a default.
 As we need to distinguish between the field not being provided and its default value false, we have to use a wrapper around the bool field."
-   "entity_description", ":ref:`ref_flyteidl.admin.EntityDescription`", "", "EntityDescription encapsulates all the detailed documentation for the launch plan."
+   "description_entity", ":ref:`ref_flyteidl.admin.DescriptionEntity`", "", "DescriptionEntity encapsulates all the detailed documentation for the launch plan."